thorntonmc/dotfiles/README.md

 make install
 ```

-There is built in CI to ensure the installation works, on the LTS releases
-(and base image for Arch) for each distro.

-To test an image not covered, you can run
+To test the bootstrap in a container, you can run

 ```
 alias docker=podman